Window Ratings By Brand

 There are 6 basic parts to your replacement window:

 - Cladding – This protects the exterior of the window.
-Can be vinyl, fiberglass, aluminium, or composite materials.
+Can be vinyl, fiberglass, aluminum, or composite materials.

 - Sash – The moving part of your window.
 Some include a tilt-in feature for easier cleaning.